ArnavK-09/model_rishab/README.md

 # Talk To Rishab! 🐵

-Welcome to the "Talk To Rishab!" project repository! 🎉
+Welcome to the "Talk To Rishab!" project repository! 🎉 [Deployable]

 <p align="center">
   <a href="https://github.com/ArnavK-09/model_rishab">